app-projectq/projectq-page/docs/README.md

 		+ [> Share](#-share)
 	* [About us](#about-us)
 	* [Privacy Policy](#privacy-policy)

-We are currently accepting Beta testers.
-Please see this [section](#beta-testing) for more information.

 ## What
 This app makes it possible for Apple Card owners to generate a QFX file of their **recent ("Latest Transactions") transactions**.